Mists of Kel Doran

 She dropped her head, flung out her arms, and let loose an earsplitting scream.
-The mist continued to press through her mouth, nose, ears, and blackened eye sockets while her arms remained fixed, pinned by the energy as it violated of the prone female form.
+The mist continued to press through her mouth, nose, ears, and blackened eye sockets while her arms remained fixed, pinned by the energy as it violated the prone female form.
 She began to transform, though this only heightened the pain wracking her old, decrepit body.

 As the agony intensified, her wrinkles receded.
 Her skin tightened and muscle tissue reformed from within.
 Wrinkled flesh gave way to soft, toned tissue.
 Flattened breasts reshaped into firm, supple mounds.
 Matted hair lengthened into a long, flowing mane.
 Teeth regrew to form jagged, sinister points.
 Her skin tone grew darker, twisted from a silken white to a polished onyx.

 After several moments, the mist diminished and gave way to the penetrating silence of the cathedral.
-The blackened, toned body of a young woman descended and came to rest on the cold stone, a couched, shapely figure before the stone altar.
+The blackened, toned body of a young woman descended and came to rest on the cold stone, a crouched, shapely figure before the stone altar.
 The mist settled into the crevices of the fractured stone as it leeched its way into the streets of Valshyr.

 The young woman gasped for air and her ribs pulsed.
 Her fingernails scraped against the stone as her hands forged a tight fist.
 Small nubs formed on her forehead while a ridge chiseled across each shoulder.
 The nubs grew long and came to sinister points while the ridges expanded and lengthened into long, arm-length appendages behind her kneeling body.
-When the pain subsided, the polished onyx figure became aware…aware of her transformation, aware of her power, and aware of the face that studied her from altar.
+When the pain subsided, the polished onyx figure became aware…aware of her transformation, aware of her power, and aware of the face that studied her from beyond the altar.
 She also became aware that, after several terrified minutes of blindness, she could see.

 She was not granted any normal vision, however.
 She opened her eyes to discover loose figures of light swimming through the fog, figures forever bound to the land.
-As they swirled through the cathedral, they took on the shapes of men and women, their faces in disbelief.
+As they swirled throughout the cathedral, they took on the shapes of men and women, their faces in disbelief.
 The young woman looked upon the figures with a child-like curiosity.